lruthotto/Benchmarks.jl/README.md

 the purpose of estimating CI's accurately.

-For very fast computations that require OLS modeling, we ignore the samples budget, although we respect the user's specificed time budget.
+For very fast computations that require OLS modeling, we ignore the samples budget, although we respect the user's specified time budget.
 This is because users cannot reasonably expect to know how many samples they need to gather to estimate the average time accurately.